Comparing first order microscopic and macroscopic crowd models for an increasing number of massive agents: Discussion

 First of all, we point out that interactions are modeled in an $N$-dependent way by means of the kernel

 More specifically, the function $\cK$ expresses the basic interaction trend (for instance, repulsion) while the factors $N^{-\alpha}$, $N^{-\beta}$ modulate it depending on the total number of particles.
 This is consistent with the idea that particles like e.g., pedestrians do not behave the same regardless of their number.
-The strength of their mutual repulsion or the acceptable interpersonal distances may vary considerably from free to congested situations, a fact that can be modeled in the present context by acting on the values of $\alpha$, $\beta$.
-Consequently, the various scalings contained in the two-parameter family of kernels $K^N_{\alpha,\beta}$ correspond to different \emph{interpersonal attitudes} of the particles for growing $N$.
+The strength of their mutual repulsion or the acceptable interpersonal distances may vary considerably from free to congested situations.
+We model this aspect by acting on the values of $\alpha$, $\beta$.
+Hence, the various scalings contained in the two-parameter family of kernels $K^N_{\alpha,\beta}$ correspond to different \emph{interpersonal attitudes} of the particles for growing $N$.
 As our analysis demonstrates, the latter need to be taken into account for ensuring consistency of a given interaction model at different scales.
-In this respect, we have shown that if such a scaling is neglected the discrete and continuous models predict quantitatively different, albeit qualitatively analogous, emerging equilibria; in particular, different asymptotic speeds of the particles, which do not approach each other when $N$ grows.
+In this respect, we have shown that if such a scaling is neglected the discrete and continuous models predict quantitatively different, albeit qualitatively analogous, emerging equilibria.
+In particular, they yield different asymptotic speeds of the particles, which do not approach each other as $N$ grows.